Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/RHS_design.md

 **Step 1**

-1. When the App bar is enabled, click and open the RHS.
+1. When the `App bar` is enabled, click on MS Teams icon and open the RHS.

 **Step 2**

-1. When the App bar is disabled, click and open the RHS.
+1. When the `App bar` is disabled, click on MS Teams icon in channel header and open the RHS.

 **Expected**